inkcap/Fonts5/README.md

-Icons and Fonts as Icons
+Icons and Fonts as Icons with no deployed JavaScript.

+JavaScript can sometimes introduce security vulnerabilities.
+This project is just CSS and icons.
+Practically speaking, CSS and icons do not have security issues.

 ## Usage